159th Fighter Wing: Tactical Air Command

 The Phantoms were ending their service life in the mid-1980s, and in 1986, the F-4Cs were replaced by F-15A/B Eagles.
-As the F-15s had no tactical bombing capability at the time, the 122d continued the Air Defense mission under TAC.
+As the F-15s had no tactical bombing capability at the time, the 122nd continued the Air Defense mission under TAC.

-Modern era
+Current operations

-In March 1992 the 159th Tactical Fighter Group became the 159th Fighter Group when the unit adopted the USAF Objective Organization, and the 122d Fighter Squadron was assigned to the new 159th Operations Group.
+In March 1992 the group became the 159th Fighter Group when the unit adopted the USAF Objective Organization, and the 122nd Fighter Squadron was assigned to the new 159th Operations Group.
 Later in June, Tactical Air Command stood down and was replaced by Air Combat Command (ACC).
 No change in mission was made and the 159th continued in the air defense role.

 In the early 1990s, squadron aircraft and personnel were deployed to Aviano Air Base, Italy, flying combat missions over the former Yugoslavia during the Kosovo War as part of Operation Allied Force.
 On 11 October 1995, in accordance with the "one base-one wing" policy, the 159th Fighter Group was changed in status and was re-designated as the 159th Fighter Wing.